stefanofa/awesome/TOPICS.md

 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.

-*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible, and customizable components to help you build your component library.
+*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
+Works with your favorite frameworks.
 Open Source.
+Open Code.

 *   [facebook/react](https://github.com/facebook/react) - The library for web and native user interfaces.